 26.11.2017, by Bina Champaneria

-In her article ‘Digital Fashion?‘, fashion designer and lecturer Bina Champaneria has come to share her experiences from the fashion industry back in the days when handcrafted patterns had still been used for production purposes.
+In this article ‘Digital Fashion?‘, I have come to share my experiences from the fashion industry back in the days when handcrafted patterns was still being used for production purposes.
 Ever since, the digital age has changed this procedure drastically – where do we stand now?

 Technology enabled the move from card to digital patterns.
 This could be seen as a disruptive innovation moving away from full size card patterns to digitally stored, salable shapes on a computer.
 The storage of text files on the computer seemed obvious, but here we are talking about storing shapes that varied in size and where accuracy was paramount.